The real parts of the nontrivial Riemann zeta function zeros

-This theorem is based on holomorphy of studied functions and the fact that near a singularity point the real part of some rational function can take an arbitrary preassigned value. \\
+ABSTRACT \\ \\ This theorem is based on holomorphy of studied functions and the fact that near a singularity point the real part of some rational function can take an arbitrary preassigned value. \end{quote} \begin{quote}